pykale/transparentML/content/01-intro/what-is-ml.md

 ## Human learning

 Learning is familiar to humans (and animals), as a continuous process that starts from birth and continues throughout life.
 A human child (and adult) learns new things, acquires new skills, and improves existing skills to survive and thrive in the surrounding world.
-A child's brain and senses perceive the facts of their surroundings to gradually learn the hidden patterns of life that help the child to craft logical rules to identify learned patterns and predict future events.
+A child's brain and senses perceive the facts of their surroundings to gradually learn the hidden patterns of life that help the child to craft logical rules to identify learnt patterns and predict future events.

 Learning is a process of acquiring new knowledge, skills, and behaviors.
 Learning can be divided into two categories: **acquisition** and **performance**.
 Acquisition is the process of acquiring new knowledge, skills, and behaviors.
 Performance is the process of using the acquired knowledge, skills, and behaviors to achieve a goal.
 Learning can be defined as a change in behavior or knowledge that results from experience.
 We learn from our experiences and we learn from others.
 For example, we learn to walk by watching others walk, we learn to speak by listening to others speak, we learn to drive by watching others drive, and we learn to cook by watching others cook.